-UW Medicine is required to provide notice of its Financial Assistance program and will make a good faith effort to provide every patient with information regarding its availability.
-UW Medicine hospitals (inpatient and hospital-based outpatient clinics/facilities) will post signs in Admitting, Financial Counseling, Emergency Department and Outpatient Registration that will notify the public of the Financial Assistance Policy.
-POS 11 settings will not be required to post such notice.
-Eligibility for Financial Assistance requires that patients must fulfill all requirements and expectations as outlined in the Financial Assistance Policy.
+Eligibility for financial assistance requires that patients must fulfill all requirements and expectations as outlined in the Financial Assistance Policy.
 This Financial Assistance Policy, its plain language summary, application and billing & collection policy for financial assistance are available in any language spoken by the lesser of five percent of the population or 1,000 individuals in the applicable hospital’s service area.
-Additionally, interpreter services will be made available for other non-English speaking or limited-English speaking or other patients who cannot read or understand the written application materials.
+Additionally, interpreter services will be made available for other non-English speaking or limited-English speaking patients or patients who cannot read or understand the written application materials.
 Copies are available free of charge on UW Medicine websites and upon request.

-Financial Assistance: Medically necessary hospital health care rendered to indigent persons when Third-Party Coverage, if any, has been exhausted, to the extent that the persons are unable to pay for the care or to pay deductible or coinsurance amounts required by a third-party payer based on the criteria in this policy.
-Persons who have exhausted any third-party coverage, including Medicare and Medicaid, and whose income is equal to or below 300% of the federal poverty standards, adjusted for family size or is otherwise not sufficient to enable them to pay for the care or to pay deductibles or coinsurance amounts required by a third-party payer, may be eligible for Financial Assistance under this policy1.
+Financial Assistance: Medically necessary health care rendered to indigent persons when third-party coverage, if any, has been exhausted, to the extent that the persons are unable to pay for the care or to pay deductibles or coinsurance amounts required by a third-party payer based on the criteria in this policy.

-UW Medicine: For the purposes of this policy, “UW Medicine” includes Airlift Northwest, Harborview Medical Center, UW Medical Center, UW Physicians, Valley Medical Center and UW Neighborhood Clinics .
+UW Medicine: For the purposes of this policy, “UW Medicine” includes Airlift Northwest, Harborview Medical Center, UW Medical Center, UW Physicians, Valley Medical Center and UW Medicine Primary Care.

 Appropriate Hospital-Based Medical Services: Those UW Medicine hospital services which are reasonably calculated to diagnose, correct, cure, alleviate, or prevent the worsening of conditions that endanger life, or cause suffering or pain, or result in illness or infirmity, or threaten to cause or aggravate a handicap, or cause physical deformity or malfunction, and there is no other equally effective, more conservative or substantially less costly course of treatment available or suitable for the person requesting the service.
 A course of treatment may include mere observation or, where appropriate, no treatment at all.
-Appropriate Hospital-Based Services do not include care in Place of Service 11 (POS 11) freestanding clinics/physician offices even if associated with a UW Medicine hospital.
-However, the term does include professional services provided in the hospital setting by Harborview Medical Center, UW Medical Center, UW Physicians, and Valley Medical Center.
+Appropriate hospital-based services do not include care in Place of Service 11 freestanding clinics/physician offices even if associated with a UW Medicine hospital.

 Emergency Medical Condition: A medical condition manifesting itself by acute symptoms of sufficient severity, including severe pain, such that the absence of immediate medical attention could reasonably be expected to result in:

-With respect to a pregnant woman who is having contractions the term shall mean:
+With respect to a pregnant patient who is having contractions the term shall mean:

-- That the transfer may pose a threat to the health or safety of the woman or the unborn child.
+2. That the transfer may pose a threat to the health or safety of the patient or the unborn child.

-Place of Service 11 (POS 11): For purposes of this policy, this term shall indicate all UW Neighborhood Clinic locations and any other freestanding clinic or non-hospital physician office setting in which a healthcare professional renders services and bills a professional fee.
+Place of Service 11 (POS 11): For purposes of this policy, this term shall indicate all UW Medicine Primary Care locations and any other freestanding clinic or non-hospital physician office setting in which a healthcare professional renders services and bills a professional fee.

-UW Physicians (UWP) Members: For purposes of this policy, a physician or other qualified healthcare professional who has executed a practice agreement with UWP, or has otherwise reassigned their services to UWP under a contractual arrangement, and provides services at approved UW Medicine sites of practice.
+UW Physicians Members: For purposes of this policy, a physician or other qualified healthcare professional who has executed a practice agreement with UW Physicians, or has otherwise reassigned their services to UW Physicians under a contractual arrangement, and provides services at approved UW Medicine sites of practice.